 Try visiting one of the many markets, which are held for everything from flowers to witchcraft supplies.

-If you just want to relax?
 The neighborhoods of Roma and Condesa are considered wonderful for wandering around and finding a cafe to enjoy for the afternoon–when you’re deciding where to eat in Mexico City, those are both great options are well.

 A Note on Museum Closures in Mexico City

 If your 3 days in Mexico City fall over a Monday, check what is open and plan accordingly: much of the city, such as restaurants, etc, seemed to operate as business as usual, but museums were virtually all closed.